{embed passage: '_Add Capitalization Insert'}

 _oneOfInsertHeadsAndTails: "{one of: ['heads', 'tails']}"

-_oneOfInsertWithOptions: "{one of: ['Water splashes from the ceiling.', 'From ahead, a bat's squeak echoes off of the cave walls.', 'Your torch flickers.']}"
+_oneOfInsertWithOptions: "{one of: ['Water splashes from the ceiling.', 'From ahead, the squeak of a bat echoes off of the cave walls.', 'Your torch flickers.']}"

 --